GCLS$^2$: Towards Efficient Community Detection Using Graph Contrastive Learning with Structure Semantics: Experimental Evaluation

 \subsection{Experimental Settings}

 \textbf{Datasets and Baselines: } We use six public real-world graph datasets: the widely-used citation networks (i.e., Cora, Citeseer, and PubMed~\cite{sen2008collective}), the co-authorship network and the product co-purchase network (i.e., CoauthorCS and AmazonPhotos~\cite{shchur2018pitfalls}, resp.), and the e-mail network between members of a European research institution (Email\_Eu~\cite{YinBLG17}) to evaluate the effectiveness of our GCLS$^2$ method on the community detection task.
+We also use two large-scale public real-world graphs, TWeibo~\cite{yang2023pane} (i.e., a social network of Tencent Weibo users) and AmazonProducts~\cite{GraphSAINT} (i.e., a product review network of Amazon), to demonstrate the applicability and effectiveness of our proposed high-level graph partitioning algorithms HGP and GCLS$^2$.
 The details of the datasets are in Table~\ref{tab: datasets}.
-We compare our approach with one supervised learning baseline (i.e., GCN~\cite{kipf2016semi}) and seven unsupervised learning baselines, including DGI~\cite{velivckovicdeep}, MVGRL~\cite{hassani2020contrastive}, GRACE~\cite{zhu2020deep}, GCA~\cite{zhu2021graph}, SUGRL~\cite{mo2022simple}, NCLA~\cite{shen2023neighbor}, and ASP~\cite{chen2023attribute}.
+We use the notation ``NA'' to denote the absence of attributes for each node in the graph dataset.
+We compare our approach with two supervised learning baselines (i.e., GCN~\cite{kipf2016semi} and GAT~\cite{gat}) and seven unsupervised learning baselines, including DGI~\cite{velivckovicdeep}, MVGRL~\cite{hassani2020contrastive}, GRACE~\cite{zhu2020deep}, GCA~\cite{zhu2021graph}, SUGRL~\cite{mo2022simple}, NCLA~\cite{shen2023neighbor}, and ASP~\cite{chen2023attribute}.
+We compare the HGP in Algorithm~\ref{alg:hgp} with three classical graph partitioning algorithms (i.e., METIS~\cite{karypis1998fast}, LGD~\cite{stanton2012streaming}, and Hash~\cite{abbas2018streaming} algorithms) on large-scale graphs, in terms of the efficiency of graph partitioning and the accuracy of the community detection.